-The Designed by Community Fellowship is a paid fellowship and project funding opportunity to support community members in designing and developing hyper-localized solutions related to the COVID-19 crisis for and with NYCHA communities.
+The Designed by Community Fellowship was a paid fellowship and project funding opportunity to support community members in designing and developing hyper-localized solutions related to the COVID-19 crisis for and with NYCHA communities.
 The Service Design Studio at the Mayor’s Office for Economic Opportunity (“NYC Opportunity”) alongside TakeRoot Justice’s Equitable Neighborhoods practice area launched the new fellowship program in early 2021.
 The Fellowship training took place from April – August 2021.

 What is Service Design?